A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 The previous owner had the hand pump removed and had the well pipe put in brand new back in the early 1950’s.
 He was getting older, and pumping water by hand and carrying buckets was just plain OUT.
 So, now he was hooked up with an electric pump to pump water straight into the house.
 Life was good!

 My property is up on top of a hill, but the well is shallow – – – only 65 feet deep.
 At the time, it didn’t need to be made any deeper.
-The previous owner had hit a good “vein” of water, and no matter how often they bathed, cooked, did laundry, washed the car, or watered their vast gardens, it never even hinted at running dry.
+The previous owner had hit a good “vein” of water.
+Consequently, no matter how often they bathed, cooked, did laundry, washed the car, or watered their vast gardens, it never ran dry.